dstackai/dstack/README.md

 There are several ways to contribute to dstack:

-1. Fork the repository and send us pull requests with bugfixes, new providers, and improvements to the documentation.
+1. Create pull requests with bugfixes, new providers and examples, and improvements to the docs.
-2. Send us links to your repositories with public workflows or custom repositories to be featured here.
+2. Send us links to your own projects that use dstack to be featured here.
 3. Report bugs to our [issue tracker](https://github.com/dstackai/dstack/issues).
-4. Share your stories and questions within our [Slack community](https://join.slack.com/t/dstackai/shared_invite/zt-xdnsytie-D4qU9BvJP8vkbkHXdi6clQ).
+4. Ask questions and share news within our [Slack community](https://join.slack.com/t/dstackai/shared_invite/zt-xdnsytie-D4qU9BvJP8vkbkHXdi6clQ).

 Remember, it's important to respect other members of the community.
 In case you're not sure about the rules, check out [code of conduct](CODE_OF_CONDUCT.md).